A Critical Appraisal of Fertility and Menstrual Tracking Apps

-Review and appraisal of App Store applications (apps) designed for menstrual cycle tracking, ovulation prediction, and other topics related to fertility or the management of infertility.
+Objective Review and appraisal of App Store applications (apps) designed for menstrual cycle tracking, ovulation prediction, and other topics related to fertility or the management of infertility.

-90 (64.3%) were free.
+90 apps (64.3%) were free.

-The average AQS was 32.5%.
+The average App Quality Score (AQS) was 32.5%.

-There was no significant difference in AQS between free and paid apps (31.5% vs. 34.2%; P = 0.491).
+No significant difference was found between free and paid apps (31.5% vs. 34.2%; P = 0.491).

 The personalisation and convenience of apps makes them empowering and attractive.
 However they require some caution in their use.